You are here

 When you start we will give you a comprehensive induction on what QAO does and what your graduate program entails.
 And you will be assigned a mentor to support you along the way.
 We hold monthly graduate forums to answer your questions, discuss your current assignment, and provide you with additional specialised training.

 Professional development will be a key component of your first year.
-We will provide the technical training you need to do your job in online, individual, and classroom-based formats.
+We will provide the technical training you need to do your job via online, individual, and classroom-based formats.
 On-the-job learning is key, and being part of a smaller team means your help on delivering our audits is greatly valued.
-Non-technical training, such as inter-personal communication skills and how to write well, is also offered to you.
+We also provide non-technical training, such as inter-personal communication skills and how to write well.

-As a QAO graduate, you will work across various areas of the business to give you broad exposure to the clients, work, and teams across a variety of sectors.
-This helps you explore and identify the areas that most interest you.
+As a QAO graduate, you will work across various areas of the business.
+This will give you broad exposure to our clients, services, and work locations throughout Queensland, and help you explore and identify the areas that most interest you.

 Do you support further study?